Check out our YouTube channel to see our independent and sponsor-free video reviews.

 The 3.4 doesn’t fit neatly into a single wheelset category.
 At about 40mm (39.5mm front, 43.5mm rear with my calipers), it’s close but not as deep as most all-around road disc wheels that go 45-50mm both front and back these days.

 While it’s light (1432 grams with ENVE alloy hubs on my scale), the 3.4 is also not a dedicated climbing wheelset.
-ENVE has introduced the SES 2.3 for racers doing road races in the mountains.
+ENVE has introduced the SES 2.3 (see my review of the wheelset added after this one) for racers doing road races in the mountains.
 It’s a far narrower and shallower wheelset they claim weighs 200g less.
-There are certainly others making light, stiff carbon road disc wheels intended for your alpine climbing adventures.
+Others are also making light, stiff carbon road disc wheels intended for your alpine climbing adventures.

 ENVE SES 3.4